alvinslee/flask-app-with-cloud-monitoring/README.md

 *NOTE:* This runs the service in development mode as *root*.
 You really shouldn't do that. *Use at your own risk.*

+## Usage

+`curl http://<dns-name-from-output>/` should return some JSON.
+Look in the CloudWatch dashboard for the metrics and logs.

+## Tear Down

+Run `tofu destroy` to clean up cloud resources in AWS.